Published on

 1. The developer settings are activated.

-Step 4: Setting up the head unit server
+Step 4: Setting up the Head Unit Server for Android Auto Tablet

-Head unit server is a necessary function for emulating Android Auto on the tablet.
+Head unit server is a necessary function for emulating Android Auto on tablet.
+This is a critical part of the process when you want to turn your Android tablet into a car head unit.
 You can activate it as follows:

-1. In AA settings, tap on the button with three dots on the right.
+1. In Android Auto settings, tap on the button with three dots on the right.

 2. In the menu, select the "Start head unit server" command.
 It is located next to the Connect the car button.

-Setting up mobile hotspot is an important step in configuring the tablet for AA, because this way you can ensure that the data between the phone and the tablet is synchronized.
+Setting up mobile hotspot is an important step in configuring the tablet car stereo, because this way you can ensure that the data between the phone and the Android car tablet is synchronized.

 Almost all modern Android phones have this feature.
 Go to the settings (you can use search) and activate the mobile hotspot, so that the phone starts distributing the Internet.